-- High quality teaching developed through up to date and relevant information on the needs of students - Providing staff with regular opportunities to discuss students' needs. - Providing staff with regular professional development opportunities to expand their SEN pedagogy. - Providing a structure within which information on students can be collected, provided and processed systematically. - Offering a personalised learning programme which offers academic and vocational learning pathways, underpinned by a foundation of social and emotional awareness and skills development.
+- Quality First teaching developed through up to date and relevant information on the needs of CYP. - Providing staff with regular opportunities to discuss CYP' needs. - Providing staff with regular professional development opportunities to expand their SEN pedagogy.

-- Embracing the role of parents and carers as integral to the school's life-blood and culture. - Working alongside Warwickshire County Council, staff and stakeholders to ensure that each student has access to the support that they need to grow and achieve.
+- Providing a structure within which information on CYP can be collected, provided and processed systematically. - Offering a personalised learning programme which offers academic and vocational learning pathways, underpinned by a foundation of social and emotional awareness and skills development. - Embracing the role of parents and carers as integral to the school's culture. - Working alongside Warwickshire County Council, staff and stakeholders to ensure that each student has access to the support that they need to grow and achieve.